Real Madrid news: Ramos reveals he's staying at the Bernabeu | Goal.com

 'I am a Madridista' - Ramos announces Real Madrid stay after China offer

-Real Madrid captain Sergio Ramos has announced he is staying with the club next season, despite receiving an offer from China.
+Real Madrid captain Sergio Ramos has announced he intends to stay with the club next season, despite receiving an offer from China.

-Speaking at a press conference this afternoon, the 33-year-old centre-back has commited his future to Los Blancos after a wave of speculation linking him with a summer move away from the Spanish capital.
+The 33-year-old centre-back's future has come into question in recent weeks, with reports suggesting he might be on his way out of the club where he has spent the last 14 seasons.

+And it was those reports which prompted Ramos into action, with the defender calling a press conference on Thursday to announce his desire to remain in the Spanish capital.

 "I am Madridista.
-I want to retire here," said Ramos.
-"I don't want the fans to be left in any doubts.
+I want to retire here," Ramos told reporters.
+"I don't want the fans to be left in any doubt.

 "There has been too much speculation about my future and I wanted to reiterate my commitment to the club."